vulk29/Solving_BP_R/content/assignment/_index.md

 ---
 ## Important deadlines

 Start signing up as a team with your project proposal.
-To do so, fill out this form (LINK will follow) before October 12 In the tutorial in week 44 you will get feedback on your proposals.
+To do so, fill out this form (https://forms.gle/ejWsdYFYfGKoBMDm7) before October 12
+In the tutorial in week 44 you will get feedback on your proposals.

 ## Final project structure